pandasoli/brainfuck/README.md

 	- We choose the smallest factors of the number

 > [!NOTE]
-> TODOS:
+> Limitations:
-> - Support loops inside loops
+> - No support for loops inside loops
-> - Support loop counter to contain a loop
+> - No support for loop counter to contain a loop
+>
+> They aren't really needed as all the techniques
+> already make the code as small as possible.

 <br>